gnu-bert/setup-c-programming/README.md

 M is the Altkey

+C is the Ctrlkey

 M-m (compile using your Makefile)

 F5  (compile your current *.c file)

+C-c o (open the header file at point/cursor)

 evil-mode is not enable by default, but you can start it just hit M-x and type evil-mode